-- comprehensive budgeting and monitoring systems with an annual budget and periodic financial reports which are reviewed and agreed by the Trustees; - regular reviews by the Finance and Premises Committee of reports which indicate financial performance against the forecasts and of major purchase plans, capital works and expenditure programmes; - setting targets to measure financial and other performance; - clearly defined purchasing (asset purchase or capital investment) guidelines; - delegation of authority and segregation of duties: and - identification and management of risks.
+- comprehensive budgeting and monitoring systems with an annual budget and periodic financial reports which are reviewed and agreed by the Board of Trustees; - regular reviews by the Finance and General Purposes Committee of reports which indicate financial performance against the forecasts and of major purchase plans, capital works and expenditure programmes; - setting targets to measure financial and other performance; - clearly defined purchasing (asset purchase or capital investment) guidelines; - delegation of authority and segregation of duties; and - identification and management of risks.

-The Trustees has considered the need for a specific internal audit function and has decided to appoint Essex County Council as Internal Auditor.
+The Board of Trustees has considered the need for a specific internal audit function and has decided to appoint EES for Schools as Internal Auditor.

 The Internal Auditor's role includes giving advice on financial matters and performing a range of checks on the Academy's financial systems.
-In particular the checks carried out in the current period included:
+In particular the checks carried out in the current period included